swolfgangwebster/phase1project/README.md

  ## Limitations
  -No saving

- -Much resubmit query to regain deleted cards
+ -Must resubmit query to regain deleted cards

  -No load progress indicator